-The Vermont State Police disseminate press releases for significant criminal or public safety incidents and arrests, but it not intended to document every public contact or response to a call-for-service.
+The Vermont State Police disseminates news releases for significant criminal or public safety incidents and arrests, but releases are not intended to document every public contact or response to a call for service.
 For media questions, please contact the investigating trooper directly, the public information officer, or, after hours and on weekends, the Watch Commander through your local dispatch center.

-Please contact us to request to be added to the Vermont State Police press release distribution list.
-Please keep in mind that the Vermont State Police issue upwards of 100 press releases a week.
+Please contact us to request to be added to the Vermont State Police news release distribution list.
+Please keep in mind that the Vermont State Police issue upward of 100 news releases a week.
 As an alternative, you may follow us on Twitter or view our news releases online.

 Arrest Processing Photos